hoang-danny05/robo-gui-python/README.md

 WIP by Danny Hoang for Hyrel Technologies

 ## Installation
+prerequisites: have python 3 installed
 - create virtual environment or use pip normally
-    - pip -m venv /pathofvenv
+    - python -m venv venv
+    - use the virtual environment through bin/ or Scripts\
 - pip install -r requirements.txt
 - python main.py